 About Paid Family Leave

-California Paid Family Leave (PFL) provides up to six weeks of partial pay to employees who take time off from work to care for a seriously ill family member (child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner) or to bond with a new child (including newly fostered and adopted children).
+California Paid Family Leave (PFL) provides up to six weeks of partial pay to employees who take time off from work to care for a seriously ill family member (child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner) or to bond with a new child entering the family through birth, adoption, or foster care placement.

 To receive benefits, you must:

 - File a claim for PFL benefits using SDI Online or by mail.

 - Have earned at least $300 in wages that are subject to State Disability Insurance deductions (look for “CASDI” on your paystubs) during the 12-month base period of your claim.

 - Provide proof of relationship for bonding claims (birth certificate or record, adoption paperwork, etc.).